capport-wg/api/draft-ietf-capport-api.md

 Upon receiving this information the client will provide this information to the user so that they may navigate the web portal (as specified by the user-portal-url value) to enable access to the external network.
 Once the user satisfies the requirements for extenal network access, the client SHOULD query the API server again to verify that it is no longer captive.

+Captive Portal JSON content can contain per-client data that is not appropriate to store in an intermediary cache.
+Captive Portal API servers SHOULD set the Cache-Control header in any responses to "private", or a more restrictive value {{!RFC7234}}.

 # Security Considerations {#security}

 One of the goals of this protocol is to improve the security of the communication between client hosts and Captive Portal systems.
 Client traffic is protected from passive listeners on the local network by requiring TLS-encrypted connections between the client and the Captive Portal API server, as described in {{api-details}}.
 All communication between the clients and the API server MUST be encrypted.